Lesking72/HBMenu-Forwarder/README.md

  Automatic override is also possible with ReiNX by creating `sdmc:/ReiNX/config/override_config.ini` and adding `[hbl_config]` followed by the above, or by copying the file from Atmosphère.

+ If you use SX OS, override configs are not possible.
+There is a version which does not require title override, but it will not get automatic feature or bugfix updates to hbl.
+Consider using Atmosphère :)

 # Why title override?
  In short, using title override means Atmosphère knows you're running the homebrew menu, and you always get the latest version of hbloader (sdmc:/atmosphere/hbl.nsp) without having to update the forwarder